0xtf/testmynids.org/README.md

 ## Have an idea for a new test?

-Please let me know.
+Please [et me know](https://twitter.com/0xtf).
 Purpose of this project is to be community-driven.
 We also want to provide a framework that allows for testing of as many protocols as possible *(DNS, SMTP, HTTP, etc)*.

 ## Why?
 What about _insert_project\_here_?